What’s on

 Volunteer Opportunities in the Project Our Disappearing Nature

 Join us to collect plant data for Congleton Museum and contribute to building the first extensive local flora database!
-Come to our meeting on February 3 at 7:00 PM to learn more about how you can get involved.
+Contact us on infor@congletonmuseum.co.uk to learn more about how you can get involved.

 Sunday Walk – Congleton’s Lost Buildings